microsoft/driver_safety_analysis/README.md

 # Driver behavior analysis
 This code repository holds the jupyter notebooks for estimating driver safety on Pointer's dataset.
 It contains a sample of the dataset as well as Python (pandas) and PySpark implementations of the process.
+This is an experimental project.

+A code story describing this solution can be found in: https://www.microsoft.com/developerblog/2018/07/30/unsupervised-driver-safety-estimation-at-scale/

 It's best first to go over the python notebook as it contains more details, and then to the pyspark notebook to see the same implementation on pyspark.